mcdafydd/omw/README.md

 * Stay as lightweight as practical
 * (future) Provide an extensible API to the reporting functions

-The time-tracking process was inspired by [UTT](https://github.com/larose/utt), and originally called it as an external dependency.
+This time-tracking tool was inspired by the [Ultimate Time Tracker](https://github.com/larose/utt).
+The original version (and this version at the moment) calls `utt` as an external dependency.

 Transfering quick tasks from this tool into an external tracking system (ie: Workday) is still largely manual.
 Since this is usually a requirement for enterprise users, streamlining this process will be a core part of reaching version 1.0.